 I can’t tell you how many times I’ve heard somebody say—

-“If I knew I was going to live this long, I would have taken better care of myself and saved more money.”
+“If I knew I would live this long, I would have cared for myself better and saved more money.”

 True or true?

-Modern times are interesting times, and when it comes to living a long life, people either think life is too short or long.
+Modern times are exciting, and when it comes to living a long life, people either think life is too short or long.
 If you do things correctly, long enough is the best answer, but 200 years ago, most folks didn’t have the luxury of thinking about things like that.

 If you lived during those times, you lived at a slower and harder pace.
-And, since time is relative, your perception was slower, as well.
+And, since time is relative, your perception was also slower.
 Everything was slower.
 It would be like a two-week, off-the-grid vacation in a mountain cabin without your phone in modern times if you think about it.
 That used to be daily life.

-If you lived a couple of centuries ago, the simple life meant simple goals:
+If you lived a couple of centuries ago, a simple life meant simple goals:

 Buy a horse.

 Build your first house on your 40-year-old Grandparents’ property.

 Get your kids through 5th grade so they can graduate to help you plow the field.